 Don’t know Nevadaville?

-Located outside of Central City, Nevadaville is a Gilpin County town that popped up after John Gregory discovered gold in Mountain City in 1859.
+Located outside of Central City, Nevadaville was a Gilpin County town that popped up after John Gregory discovered gold in Mountain City in 1859.
 As Sandra Dallas notes in her book, Colorado Ghost Towns and Mining Camps:

 Prospectors by the hundreds roamed Quartz Hill and Bald Mountain (Nevadaville once was known as Bald Mountain), and by 1861, when Nevadaville was scarcely a year old, it had some twenty quartz mills, a number of stores and hotels, dozens of private dwellings, and hundreds of residents, many of them Irish and Cornish.